longa2/longa2.github.io/essays/designing-patterns.md

 ## Conclusion

-Design patterns are used universally as a way in creating a solution of a proposed problem.
-If
+Design patterns are used universally as a way to create a solution to a proposed problem.
+Among every design used across the history of humanity, the prevailing idea of uitilizing designs has always been a consistent choice.
+As such, for any problem that may arise to challenge our intellect, there will always be a way to solve it, namely using a solution with some form of design.